root-project/web/manual/histograms/index.md

 {% endhighlight %}

 ### Statistical tests

 The ROOT histogram class provides also functions to perform statistical comparison tests, such as goodness of fit tests, for testing compatibility of two histograms (2 sample tests) or compatibility of an histogram with a theoretical distribution, i.e. a function (1 sample tests).

-For trsts of histogram-histogram compatibility:
+For tests of histogram-histogram compatibility:
 - [TH1::Chi2Test](https://root.cern/doc/master/classTH1.html#a6c281eebc0c0a848e7a0d620425090a5) for performing a chi2 test between two histograms.
 This tests works also for multi-dimensional histograms, but it requires to have non-empty bins.
 - [TH1::KolmogorovTest](https://root.cern/doc/master/classTH1.html#aeadcf087afe6ba203bcde124cfabbee4) to perform the Kolgomorov-Smironov test on the two histograms.
 Note that this tests works only for